infinitytec/ha-cc-openweathermap_air_quality/README.md

 Improvements over the original version (not all are implemented yet):
 - Dropped the unsupported UV index sensor
 - Virtual device for better UI navigation
-- UI configuration (not started)
+- UI configuration
-- EPA estimated AQI (not started)
+- EPA estimated AQI (in testing)
-- Ensures values do not drop to negative numbers (in testing)
+- Ensures values do not drop to negative numbers
 - Updated units to match Home Assistant guidelines